A New Cockroach Species Is Spreading Through the Suburbs of the North East.

 Video of Mediterranean Spotted Cockroach eating a pear.

-Not wanting to fall behind Long Island in the novel cockroach competition, the June 23 issue of the Journal of Asia-Pacific Entomology will announce the discovery of a new-to-science roach species in Singapore that looks like a Pokemon character.
-Foo Maosheng and Cristian C. Lucañas, a team of cockroach hunters, scientifically named the new bug after what they feel resemble most closely – the Pokemon character pheromosa.
+Not wanting to fall behind Long Island in the novel cockroach competition, the June 23 issue of the Journal of Asia-Pacific Entomology will announce the discovery of a new-to-science roach species in Singapore that looks like a Pokémon character.
+Foo Maosheng and Cristian C. Lucañas, a team of cockroach hunters, scientifically named the new bug after what they feel it resembles most closely – the Pokémon character Pheromosa.

-How to footnote this page: Reiser, Frank W. (2022, October) Mediterranean Spotted Cockroach – Invasive Species In the U. S., Searching an Invisible World for Its Tiniest Things. https://antiqueslides.net/mediterranean-cockroach
+How to footnote this page: Reiser, Frank W. (2022, October) Mediterranean Spotted Cockroach – Invasive Species In the U. S., https://antiqueslides.net/mediterranean-cockroach

 References

-CBS News (2019) Residents Complain About Filth in Concord Apartment.
+CBS News (2019).
+Residents Complain About Filth in Concord Apartment, San Francisco.
 March 19, 2019.
 Available at: cbsnews.com/sanfrancisco/news/residents-complain-about-cockroaches-filth-at-concord-apartment/

 Smiley, R. L., and MA Roach (1991) Insects and Mite Pests in Food, an Illustrated Key.
 USDA Agriculture handbook (available at) https://www.agriculture.gov.au/sites/default/files/sitecollectiondocuments/ba/memos/1999/plant/TWGP_1.doc